21 Shi4 He2 噬嗑

 Confucius states in Xi Ci Zhuan (the commentary on the text tagging): “It isn’t good enough to lead to fame if goodness is not well accumulated; it isn’t evil enough to perish if evil is not accumulated to a certain extent.
 The villain thinks that the small goodness brings no benefit, so he doesn’t do it; the villain thinks that the small evil causes no harm, so he doesn’t get rid of it.
 Hence evil is so heavily accumulated, that it can’t be veiled; the offense is so big, that it can’t be pardoned.”

-Enlightenment through nine six: to be prudent at the beginning and remain alert to the end.
+Enlightenment through nine six: be prudent at the beginning and remain alert to the end.
 A criminal wears a wooden cangue which covers his ears, signifying that he refuses to take any advice.
 Therefore he becomes guilty of innumerable crimes in the end; this is ominous.
-If this line is corrected to feminine and acts righteously, the hexagram will become Zhen (51), the thunder, i.e. the wrath of Heaven, where the repeating thunder forcefully executes the penal code and tolerates no evil, but line 6 here won't be hurt.
+If this line is corrected to feminine and acts righteously, the hexagram will become Zhen (51), thunder, i.e. the wrath of Heaven, where the repeating thunder forcefully executes the penal code and tolerates no evil, but line 6 here won't be hurt.

 After having gone through the ferocious strife, one suffers a crushing defeat and the country is the ultimate loser, which is a misfortune.